Hacker0x01/react-datepicker/README.md

 ## License

 Copyright (c) 2014 HackerOne Inc. and individual contributors.
-Licensed under MIT license, see [LICENSE.txt](LICENSE.txt) for the full license.
+Licensed under MIT license, see [LICENSE](LICENSE) for the full license.